 Abstract The role of actual works of art with philosophical writing is often reduced to the status of example or illustration.
 As such the materiality of art work is rarely discussed let alone deployed as the basis of philosophical reflection.
 In this paper works by Francesco Mosca, and Bernini are used to question Heidegger's writings on sculpture.
 What such an approach opens up is the possibility that art may set the measure for philosophy. © 2012 by Koninklijke Brill N.V., Leiden.

-Benjamin, A. 2012, 'Towards an affective structure of subjectivity.
-Notes on kant's an answer to the question: What is the enlightenment?', Parallax, vol. 18, no. 4, pp. 26-41.View/Download from: UTS OPUS or Publisher's site
+Benjamin, A 2012, 'Towards an affective structure of subjectivity.
+Notes on kant's an answer to the question: What is the enlightenment?', Parallax, vol. 18, no. 4, pp. 26-41.View/Download from: Publisher's site

 Critique as a philosophical concept needs to be recast once it is linked to the possibility of a productive opening.
 In such a context critique has an important affinity to destruction and forms of inauguration.
 Working through writings of Marx and Walter Benjamin, specifically Benjamin's "The Meaning of Time in the Moral World", destruction and inauguration are repositioned in terns of othering and the caesura of allowing. © Equinox Publishing Ltd 2012, Unit S3, Kelham House, 3 Lancaster Street, Sheffield, S3 8AF.